Christine Anu: Music

 In 2000, Anu released Come My Way which peaked at number 18 on the ARIA albums chart and went gold.
-In 2000 she sang the song "My Island Home" at the Sydney 2000 Olympics Closing Ceremony.
+She released the hit single "Sunshine on a Rainy Day", for which she won the ARIA Awards for both Best Female Artist and Engineer of the Year.
+In the same year, she sang the song "My Island Home" at the Sydney 2000 Olympics Closing Ceremony.

-In November 2003, Anu released her third studio album, 45 Degrees.
+In 2003, Anu released her third studio album, 45 Degrees, and in 2005 released Acoustically.
+In that year, she was again winner of the Deadly Award for Female Artist of the Year, and in 2004 she won Single of the Year for "Talk About Love".

-In 2007, Anu toured a children's show and released an associate album titled Chrissy's Island Family.
+In February and March 2007, Anu toured New South Wales with a new stage show, Black is Blue, singing the songs of blues legends such as Billie Holiday, Nina Simone, Marlene Cummins, and Ella Fitzgerald.
+Also that year she toured a children's show and released an associate album titled Chrissy's Island Family.
 The album gained an ARIA Award nomination.

-On 26 September 2010, she released a new digital only single, "Come Home".
+On 26 September 2010, she released a new single, "Come Home", but it was not successful.
+In 2012 she released the album Rewind: The Aretha Franklin Songbook.

-On 7 November 2014, Anu released a Christmas album, titled Island Christmas.
+On 7 November 2014, Anu released a Christmas album, titled Island Christmas, and the following year released ReStylin' Up 20 Years.

 In March 2018, Anu released a duet version of "Without You" from the musical Rent with Greg Gould.
 The lyric video featured photography from around the world, each photo with a splash of red for HIV/AIDS support and awareness.

-Acting and TV career

-Anu has also had an acting career in film, stage and television.
-She appeared in Dating the Enemy, a 1996 Australian film starring Guy Pearce and Claudia Karvan.
-She then appeared in an Australian production of the stage musical Little Shop of Horrors in the same year.
+Through 2023, Anu worked on her first album since 2015's live ReStylin' Up 20 Years.
+The project is using German ethnomusicologist Wolfgang Laade's recordings of Anu's grandfather, Nadi Anu, which are held by the Australian Institute Of Aboriginal And Torres Strait Islander Studies.
+The resulting album, Waku: Minaral a Minalay, was released on 2 August 2024.
+Her daughter, Zipporah, wrote one of the songs on the album.